There’s a Chimney Here Too!

 This parcel also has a lovely sign.
 And a plaque!
 Two, actually!

 At the trailhead, I suspect 99% of hikers follow the blue Metacomet Trail north towards the Massachusetts border.
-And this is a fairly exciting stretch of trail, as it was a roadwalk to the border for YEARS until recently (2016 or so).
+And this is a fairly exciting stretch of trail, as it was a road walk to the Massachusetts border for YEARS until 2016.

 There’s even a sign pointing the way to the chimney, which connects the “back” of the loop to the Metacomet.